Soniaprogram/School_District_Analysis/README.md

 Scores by school size
 Scores by school type

+## Summary
-###Summary: Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+### Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.